Home Houseplants Philodendron Jungle Boogie

 Philodendron Jungle Boogie growing in the ground outside

 It earns its common name due to its serrated foliage.
 The tooth-like edges of this Araceae-family plant’s leaves are texture-heavy and dramatic.
-With long stems and growth in a rosette formation, the Jungle Boogie plant can appear lush and bushy.
+The Jungle Boogie plant can appear lush and bushy with long stems and growth in a rosette formation.

 Philodendron Jungle Boogie Care

-Jungle Boogie Philodendrons don’t require a significant amount of care.
-In fact, they’re considered one of the easiest houseplants to grow.
+Jungle Boogie Philodendrons don’t require significant care.
+They’re considered one of the easiest houseplants to grow.
 Not only are these aroids easy to care for, but they also are quick to reach their mature size.

 Below, you’ll discover just how low-maintenance and forgiving these Philodendrons are.